Lorenza Borrani

 See more

-Borrani is one of the co-founders of Spira mirabilis, a laboratory for the preparation and performance of orchestral and chamber music repertoire of all periods, which works without a conductor or a leader.
-Their recent projects have included Beethoven’s Symphony No.9, fragments from Mozart’s Così fan tutte and the premiere of Colin Matthew’s Spiralling, in Aldeburgh.
+Lorenza Borrani is one of the co-founders of Spira Mirabilis, a laboratory dedicated to the study, research and performance of orchestral and chamber music repertoire from all periods.
+Working without a conductor or leader, its musicians take equal responsibility for the interpretation of the repertoire.
+Their projects have included full opera of Nozze di Figaro, Beethoven’s Symphony No.9, fragments from Mozart’s Così fan tutte and the premiere of Colin Matthew’s Spiralling, in Aldeburgh.

 “Lorenza Borrani led the Australian Chamber Orchestra with a style that always turned inwards to the music – its subtlety of phrasing, its expressive range and scope and its seriousness of utterance… Her arrangement of Prokofiev’s Violin Sonata No. 1 for violin and string orchestra retained the work’s originality and intimacy.”